lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 This program pulled together a solid 15 years of my experience working on and creating different education programs that served a suite of different audiences including under-served communities.
-And I was lucky enough at the time to be working with a wonderful colleague who was on my team, Jenny Palomino, who also had deep experience and was excited to help design this program.
+And I was lucky enough at the time to be working with a wonderful colleague, Jenny Palomino, who also had deep experience in education and training and was excited to help design this program.

 It was my first (and only!)
 NSF proposal.
-And it was funded at 1.3 million!
+And it was funded for 3 years.

-This award in my mind was not about funding my team (although that was important so we could get the work done!).
+This award in my mind was not about funding my team (although that was important so we could get the work done).
 Most of the funding in the proposal, went to faculty and students at partner schools.
-Schools that served tribal and hispanic students - two groups that have been traditionally underserved and underrepresented in both STEM and data science (probably more so underrepresented in data science!).
+Schools that served tribal and hispanic students - two groups that have been traditionally under-served and underrepresented in both STEM and data science (probably more so underrepresented in data science!).

 We called the program the Earth and Environmental Data Science Corps (EDSC).